 I am Lecturer (equivalent to Assistant Professor) in International Tax Law and Director of the LLM in Tax Law at the Centre for Commercial Law Studies, the postgraduate law programme of the Queen Mary University of London School of Law.

 I teach international and comparative, US and Chinese taxation and Chinese business law.

 I graduated from the New York University School of Law with a JD and an LLM in Taxation, and I have an MIA with a concentration in East Asian Affairs from the School of International and Public Affairs at Columbia University and an Advanced Certificate in China Studies from Columbia University’s East Asian Institute.
 I studied Chinese at the Mandarin Training Centre of the National Taiwan Normal University in Taipei and at Capital Normal University in Beijing.
 I am fully proficient in Mandarin Chinese and read and write traditional and simplified characters.
 I wrote my PhD on the Chinese income tax system at Queen Mary University of London

-Prior to completing the PhD, I practised in New York, China and the United Kingdom, primarily in the areas of international, US and UK taxation.
+Prior to entering academia, I practised in New York, China and the United Kingdom, primarily in the areas of international and US taxation.